jasonraimondi/traverse/README.md

 I love browsing [trending repositories on GitHub](https://github.com/trending).
 Historically, that page was kinda hidden and took some digging to get to.
 I wanted to build an app that would make findind new repositories easier.

 I was building this app, and ended up finding this awesome extension called [GitHunt](http://github.com/kamranahmedse/githunt) using Traverse.
-My only complaint about GitHunt is that it opens every new tab, even when I am in the middle of something.
-I've gotten sidetracked before while opening a new tab and finding a cool project.
+GitHunt is great, but it can be distracting when it opens and I am in the middle of something.
+I've gotten sidetracked before while working when I opened a new tab and finding a cool project and went down that whole rabbit hole.

 Need to focus?
-Not a problem, Traverse is a dedicated application you can open and close at your hearts content.
+Not a problem.
+Traverse is a dedicated application you can open and close at your hearts content.

 ## Installing